vk-cs/docs-public/docs/en/kubernetes/k8s/how-to-guides/storage/storage.md

 1. Application `juice` as a StatefulSet of two pods, as well as the corresponding services.

-   For this application there will also be an initialization container ([initContainer](https://kubernetes.io/docs/concepts/workloads/pods/init-containers/)) which will write the web page to the persistent volume.
+   For this application there will also be an initialization container ([initContainer](https://kubernetes.io/docs/concepts/workloads/pods/init-containers/)) which will write the web page to the PV.

-1. A dynamic PVC that will create persistent volumes based on the parameters you specify.
+1. A dynamic PVC that will create PVs based on the parameters you specify.

-To connect a persistent volume to multiple pods using dynamic PVC:
+To connect a PV to multiple pods using dynamic PVC:

 1. Examine the connection features:

    1. When you use a StatefulSet PVC, it is not configured separately as in the other examples, but as part of the StatefulSet resource.
-   1. The PVC will create one persistent volume for each StatefulSet replica, and these replicas will be numbered in order.
+   1. The PVC will create one PV for each StatefulSet replica, and these replicas will be numbered in order.

       {note:info}

-      When deploying an application of multiple replicas as a Deployment resource, you must also ensure that a persistent volume is created for each replica using the PVC.
+      When deploying an application of multiple replicas as a Deployment resource, you must also ensure that a PV is created for each replica using the PVC.
 Such volumes will have random identifiers instead of sequential numbers.

       {/note}

    1. The required storage size is specified in the `spec.volumeClaimTemplates.spec.resources.requests.storage` parameter of the StatefulSet resource.
 In this example it is 1 GB.
    1. The storage class is specified in the `spec.volumeClaimTemplates.spec.storageClassName` parameter of the StatefulSet resource.
 The storage class must use the same availability zone as the worker node on which the sub-application will reside.
-Otherwise, an attempt to connect a persistent volume corresponding to the PVC to the pad on that node will fail.
+Otherwise, an attempt to connect a PV corresponding to the PVC to the pad on that node will fail.
 In this example, the pod will be placed on a group of worker nodes in the `MS1` availability zone and use the `csi-ceph-hdd-ms1` storage class from the same zone.
    1. The storage access mode is set in the `spec.volumeClaimTemplates.spec.accessModes` parameter of the StatefulSet resource.
    1. ReclaimPolicy `Delete` is used for permanent volume (it follows from selected storage class).
 When the PVC is deleted, the disk corresponding to the permanent volume will be automatically deleted.